The Be Your Own Hero video below pays tribute to your innate power to place your best self in charge of your life.

 The hero eventually reaches the central crisis of his adventure, where he experiences an ordeal and overcomes the primary obstacle or enemy, undergoing apotheosis (elevation to divine status) and obtaining his reward.

 The hero then returns to the ordinary world with his reward which he can now use to benefit others.
 The hero himself is transformed by the adventure, receiving wisdom and spiritual power.

 Frank Herbert, author of the Dune trilogy is cautious of heroes and the idea of the infallible leader.
 In his view, mistakes made by a leader or in a leader’s name are amplified by the numbers who follow without question.
 He wrote:

 Much better [to] rely on your own judgment, and your own mistakes.

-Your best self gives you the best chance to champion limitations.
-So, as you venture forth in the ever-present moment, choose to be your best, regardless of circumstances or outcomes.
+Your best self offers you the best chance to champion limitations.
+So as you venture forth in the ever-present moment, choose to be your best, regardless of circumstances or outcome.
 In good and bad times, give every moment your all.
 You have what it takes to be the hero of your life.
 And it’s your turn, right now.